MistyCommunity/Documentation/src/content/docs/reference/rest.md

 - None

 Return Values
-* Result (double) - A value between 0 and 100 corresponding to the current battery level.
+* Result (double) - A decimal value indicating the current level of the battery.

 ### GetDeviceInformation